Emmanuel Yarbrough: Professional wrestling career

 From 1996 to 1997, Yarbrough competed in professional wrestling for Catch Wrestling Association in Germany, where he had gimmick matches based around his sumo career.
 He took part in a sumo tournament against the entire staff of the promotion, being declared winner after beating everybody except August Smisl and Terminator Mastino.
 He later won another tournament, beating the likes of Osamu Nishimura and Jason Neidhart, Jim Neidhart's storyline cousin.

 Acting

 He appeared in a 1997 Bollywood film Mr. and Mrs. Khiladi which features Bollywood action hero Akshay Kumar and has appeared on several talk shows, as well as in a commercial for Motorola.
 He has also appeared on the HBO drama Oz as an inmate named Clarence Seroy.
 In 2000, he played himself in the German wrestling film Sumo Bruno.

-Death
+Health issues and death

-On December 21, 2015, Yarbrough died at the age of 51, from a heart attack.
-His manager said that he had battled all his life with food addiction and "he always said, 'I am a prisoner in my own body.'"
+Yarbrough battled all his life with food addiction.
+According to his manager, "he always said, 'I am a prisoner in my own body.'"
 By the age of 14 he already weighed 320 pounds, which he attributed to a poor diet of fried foods.

-In 2007, he was hospitalized for a week due to heart failure, and after seeing an obesity specialist and changing his diet he reduced his weight from over 800 to around 670 pounds.
+In 2007, Yarbrough was hospitalized for a week due to heart failure.
+He saw an obesity specialist and changed his diet, losing 130 pounds.

+On December 21, 2015, Yarbrough died at age 51 of a heart attack.